therrshan/image-captioning/BiLSTM/README.md

 test.py : Has the script to test the model on single images to get the predictions. train.py : Trains the model. image_captioning.py : The consolidated code , having all the code from the above files at a single place.
-The res folder consists of few test images and their predicted captions.
+<br><br>The res folder consists of few test images and their predicted captions.
 Flickr folder has the saved model weight for the final epoch that we used to test.